-Software-as-a-service (SaaS) is a form of cloud computing that delivers an application—and all its underlying IT infrastructure and platforms—to users.
-It can be an ideal solution for businesses or individuals that:
+Software-as-a-service (SaaS) is a form of cloud computing that delivers a cloud application—and all its underlying IT infrastructure and platforms—to end users through an internet browser.
+It can be an ideal solution for large enterprises, small businesses or individuals that:

-- Do not want the responsibility of maintaining infrastructure, platforms, and software.
+Do not want the responsibility of buying or maintaining infrastructure, platforms, and on-premises software.

 How does SaaS work?

-Typically, a cloud service provider manages the software.
-Software updates, bug fixes, and other general app maintenance are taken care of by the provider.
-Users interact with the software through a web browser or use application programming interfaces (APIs) like REST or SOAP to connect the software to other functions.
+SaaS applications take advantage of multitenant architecture to isolate customer data.
+Software upgrades, bug fixes, and other general app maintenance are taken care of by the SaaS provider, while users interact with the software through a web browser.
+SaaS solutions are generally fully functional, but sometimes incorporate custom integration via application programming interfaces (APIs)—like REST or SOAP—to connect to other functions.

 The SaaS model

-SaaS offerings largely rely on subscription models.
-This software delivery model ties each account to a subscription that grants SaaS access for a period of time—usually on an annual or monthly basis.
-That subscription fee generally grants access to product documentation and limited tech support, but some SaaS providers charge additional support fees to make custom code changes at the source code level.
+SaaS apps largely rely on subscription models for provisioning software licenses.
+Unlike a perpetual license, this software delivery model ties each account to a subscription that grants SaaS access for a period of time—usually on an annual or monthly basis.
+That subscription fee generally grants access to product documentation and ongoing support governed by a service level agreement (SLA), but some SaaS providers charge additional support fees to make custom code changes at the source code level.

 PaaS vs IaaS vs SaaS